zearp/OptiHack/README.md

 * [Notes](#notes)

 ## BIOS settings
 My BIOS settings are simple: load factory defaults.
-Those with a 9020 model will need to set SATA to AHCI mode after loading defaults.
+Those with a 9020 model will need to change RAID to AHCI mode after loading defaults.

 ## Download and create the installer
 We need a macOS installer image.
 There are several ways of obtaining it.
 The best way is to use a computer (or virtual machine) with a working macOS and download it in the App Store.
 Alternative methods;